 The first thing you should do is to contact an accomplished employment lawyer.
 If you can’t do so quickly, here are two important steps the employee should follow:

 - Politely object to the harassment, and

-- Politely report the harassment in writing to a supervisor above the harasser.
+- Politely report the behavior in writing to a supervisor above the harasser.
 It is always best practice to keep a copy of this complaint.